mvysny/mvysny.github.io/_posts/2024-3-13-ubuntu-in-parallels.md

 btrfs uses COW and would most probably balloon the VM disk size much more than ext4.
 Therefore, let's use ext4.
 It will also create a 2G swapfile, you can resize it later.

-Name the machine after its expected usage, e.g. `mavi-macbook-vm-experiments`.
+Name the machine after its expected usage, e.g. `mavi-par-experiments` or `mavi-utm-base`.

 ## Post-installation